 If you have a friend or family member who has been by your side during and after surgery, try practicing this talk with them before trying it on someone you’re dating.
-The more you practice, the more you’ll feel more confident when you decide to bring up your ostomy to the person in whom you’re interested.
+The more you practice, the more you’ll feel confident when you decide to bring up your ostomy to the person with whom you’re interested.

 The right person will understand the importance of your ostomy to your life and health.

 How do I talk with my partner about my ostomy and intimacy?

 If you’re in a committed relationship, let your partner be a part of your recovery process.
 Research shows that your partner’s support (or lack of support) has a big effect on your adjustment to normal life and intimacy with an ostomy.

 When you feel ready, make time to discuss how you and your partner both feel about your ostomy.
 Don’t hide your feelings or fears.
 Talk about any issues, including your needs regarding physical intimacy together.